alshedivat/al-folio/_pages/teaching.md

 title: Teaching

-description: Materials for courses you taught.
-Replace this text with your description.
+[//]: # (description: Materials for courses you taught.
+Replace this text with your description.)

 nav: true